Xilinx/PYNQ/docs/source/8_iop_code.rst

 Running code on different IOPs
 ------------------------------------------

 The shared memory is the only connection between the ARM and the IOPs.
-That shared memory of a Microblaze is mapped to the ARM address space.
-Some example mappings are shown below to highlight the address translation between Microblaze and ARM's memory spaces.
+That shared memory of a MicroBlaze is mapped to the ARM address space.
+Some example mappings are shown below to highlight the address translation between MicroBlaze and ARM's memory spaces.

 =================   =========================   ============================
-IOP Base Address    Microblaze Address Space    ARM Equivalent Address Space
+IOP Base Address    MicroBlaze Address Space    ARM Equivalent Address Space
 =================   =========================   ============================
 0x4000_0000         0x0000_0000 - 0x0000_7fff   0x4000_0000 - 0x4000_7fff
 0x4200_0000         0x0000_0000 - 0x0000_7fff   0x4200_0000 - 0x4200_7fff